wernertimothy/AdventOfCode/README.md

 .venv\scripts\activate
 ```

 to create a virtual environemnt and activate it.
-For a more detailed descrition see the [VSCode tutorial](https://code.visualstudio.com/docs/python/python-tutorial)
+For a more detailed description see the [VSCode tutorial](https://code.visualstudio.com/docs/python/python-tutorial)

 To enable globally installed packages, in the .venv directoy in pyvenv.cfg, set